openstax/css-manipulate/README.md

 There are 3 phases (annotate, build a work tree, manipulate):

 1. The entire HTML DOM is annotated with rulesets that match each element
-1. The DOM is traversed in-order.
-Selectors/declarations that require looking at DOM nodes are evaluated at this point and any manipulations that need to happen are added to a work-tree (as Closures/Promises)
+1. The DOM is traversed (in-order but that does not matter).
+  - Selectors/declarations that require looking at DOM nodes are evaluated at this point and any manipulations that need to happen are added to a work-tree (as Closures/Promises)
   - [ ] elements that will move are marked to see if 2 rules are moving the same element (aka Mark-Sweep in Garbage-Collection terms)
 1. The DOM is manipulated by evaluating the closures in the work-tree